AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 1. Follow the steps described in the [Google Ad Manager documentation](https://support.google.com/admanager/answer/3289669?hl=en) to add Adobe as a linked Data Management Platform (DMP).
 2. In the [!DNL Google Ad Manager] interface, go to **[!UICONTROL Admin]** > **[!UICONTROL Global Settings]** > **[!UICONTROL Network Settings]**, and enable the **[!UICONTROL API Access]** slider.

-While going through the allow-listing process, make sure to have the information below at hand.
+While going through the allow-listing process, write down the following information.
+You will need these IDs in the [destination connection](#connect) step.

 * **Account ID**: Adobe's account ID with Google.
 Account ID: 87933855.
 * **Customer ID**: Adobe's customer account ID with Google.
 Customer ID: 89690775.